 The goal of the transfer is to create a cheetah metapopulation that will aid in the animal’s global conservation as well as restore India’s historical evolutionary balance.

-The conservation of the Cheetah will revive grassland forests and their biome and habitat, much like Project Tiger have done for forests and all the species found in them.
+The conservation of the Cheetah will revive grassland forests and their biome and habitat, much like Project Tiger has done for forests and all the species found in them.

 The cheetah has a long history in the country; in Chaturbunj Nala in Mandsaur, Madhya Pradesh, a Neolithic cave painting depicting a “slender spotted feline being hunted” was discovered.